njaurigue/cse15l-lab-reports/lab-report-1-week-2.md

 ![sshKey.png](sshKey.png)

 ## Optimizing Remote Running
 Improving your workflow between the client and server is important when deciding to run programs remotely.
+When you need to repeatedly alternate between making changes and running your program, it can take a considerable amount of time to complete the required task.
+Logging in, typing out commands, viewing the output, and making necessary changes can take away from your workflow when not completed efficiently.

+In our own testing, the entire process of making a single change to a file and running the program can take upwards of 40 seconds.
+This process also requires over 150 keystrokes for a single change, and considerably more depending on the changes that must be made to the file.
+When done repeatedly over the course of an entire project, this is obviously a considerable amount of time.
+Cutting these losses down is an important aspect of using remote access efficiently.

 One way this can be done is by combining multiple commands into a single line, to limit the number of individual commands the user needs to pass.
 To begin, when initially SSH'ing, you can follow your account name with a command between `""`, such as `"ls"`, to immediately run once logged in.
 You can also combine multiple commands into a single line by dividing them with `;`.
 The following example shows these two tips combined into a single terminal line:\
-`$ ssh cs15lwiAAA@ieng6.ucsd.edu "ls; javac WhereAmI.java; java WhereAmI"`
+`$ ssh cs15lwi22AAA@ieng6.ucsd.edu "ls; javac WhereAmI.java; java WhereAmI"`

 ![combineCommands.png](combineCommands.png)

+With these changes, our keystroke count for logging in, compiling, and running shrinks from over 150 keystrokes to just 72 in a single command!

 ---
 [*Back to main*](https://njaurigue.github.io/cse15l-lab-reports/index.html)